mrueda/beacon2-ri-tools/test/README.md

 To test your installation please execute the command below:
 (It will take < 1 min to finish)

-    $ $path_to_beacon/beacon vcf -i test_1000G.vcf.gz -p param.in  # Note that here we used hs37 as a reference genome
+    $ $path_to_beacon/beacon vcf -i test_1000G.vcf.gz -p param.yaml  # Note that here we used hs37 as a reference genome

 Once done, check that your file `genomicVariationsVcf.json.gz` and the provided one match: